 We have had an ongoing problem with TABE assessment rates at SIPI that are created by an administrative conflict since SIPI ABE/HSE is part of the larger two-year institution.
 Our degree programs use Accuplacer as the initial assessment test and the SIPI assessment office does not administer the TABE test at all.
-Students are placed into ABE level classes based on their Accuplacer scores but since this is not a valid assessment faculty and staff in HSE/ABE become responsible for making sure that students complete their TABE test as their AE classes have already begun.
-SIPI administration has not created an assessment task force to assure that all AE students who are completing a trimester return for their TABE post-test.
+Students are placed into ABE level classes based on their Accuplacer scores, but since this is not a valid assessment for ABE, faculty and staff in HSE/ABE become responsible for making sure that students complete their TABE test as their AE classes have already begun.
 The students know that their promotion to the next level classes is contingent on their class grades rather than their TABE test scores so it is difficult to create significant incentive to force a student to TABE post-test and further this test period is often at the end of a trimester when the student is focusing of passing their individual AE classes and they don't have a strong incentive to post test at that time.

-It is possible and we are working on creating a task force to develop new official SIPI ABR/HSE policy that will make this test vital to the student's ability to progress but that has not yet been empowered.
-Presently the SIPI ABE/HSE policy has not changed in the past decade so we are making do the best we can using the AE program manpower to get more complete assessment testing.
-The entire past year has been an institutional preparation for the upcoming HLC accreditation visit in September and we have assurances from SIPI administration that we will address the policies needed to increase out TABE testing and retesting rates in the upcoming Fall.
+SIPI administration has finally, during the summer of 2024, created an assessment task force to assure that all AE students who are completing a trimester return for their TABE post-test.
+This task force to developed new official SIPI ABE/HSE policy that will make this test vital to the student's ability to progress but that has not yet been empowered.
+Presently the SIPI ABE/HSE policy has not changed in the past decade so we are making do the best we can using the AE program manpower to get more complete assessment testing. we will address the policies needed to increase out TABE testing and re-testing rates in the upcoming Fall.
+At this point SIPI administration has agreed to end Accuplacer testing and replace this with an initial TABE assessment test for all entering students which will result in all entering students possessing a TABE assessment.